nginxinc/nginx-one-workshops/labs/lab7/readme.md

 - Familiarity with Prometheus
 - Familiartiy with Grafana

-As part of your Dockerfile, your NGINX Plus container already has the added `NGINX Java Script and NGINX Prometheus dynamic module` installed during the build process.
+As part of your Dockerfile, your NGINX Plus container already has the added `NGINX Java Script and NGINX Prometheus dynamic modules` installed during the build process.
 Refer to the /lab1/nginx-plus/Dockerfile if you want to check it out.

 1. Ensure you are in the `lab7` folder.
 Using a Terminal, run Docker Compose to build and run all the containers.

     ```bash
-     cd lab6
+     cd lab7
      docker compose up --force-recreate -d

     ```